About the programme

 • Introduction to Quantum Computing (UCPH)

-• Applied Quantum Physics: Quantum Information Technology (DTU)
+• Quantum Information Technology (DTU)

 In addition, you can choose between a range of restricted elective courses within Quantum Information Theory (UCPH), Physical Implementation of Quantum Information Processing (UCPH), Experimental Techniques in Quantum Technology (DTU), Quantum Compilers (DTU), and Quantum Algorithms and Machine Learning (DTU).